-A common and often chronic issue, especially in older adults, dry eye can occur when there is an issue with tear production or the drainage ducts in the inner corners of the eyelids that capture and drain excess tears.
-As we get older, tear production continues to decrease, oftentimes as a side effect to various medications, or due to windy and dry climates, which can expedite the evaporation of tears.
+A common and often chronic issue, especially in older adults, dry eye can occur when there is a problem with tear production or the drainage ducts in the inner corners of the eyelids.
+As we get older, tear production continues to decrease, often as a side effect of various medications or as a result of windy and dry climates, which can expedite the evaporation of tears.
 Additionally, when the water layer of our oil + water + mucus-made tears is inadequate, dry eye symptoms can develop.

-Certain situations such as sitting in an airplane or an air-conditioned room, staring at a computer for hours or riding a bike may provoke dry eye symptoms.
-If not treated, prolonged dry eyes may injure the front surface of the eye and impair vision.
+Certain situations such as sitting in an airplane or an air-conditioned room, staring at a computer for hours, or riding a bike may provoke dry eye symptoms.
+If not treated properly, prolonged dry eyes may injure the front surface of the eye and impair vision.

 - A stinging, burning or scratchy sensation in your eyes

 - Stringy mucus in or around your eyes